BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm_acrylic/03/index2.md

 | :----------------------------------------------------------: | :----------------------------------------------------------: |
 | <img src="arm3 (6).jpg" style="zoom:75%;" class="image center" /> | <img src="arm3 (7).jpg" style="zoom:75%;" class="image center" /> |

-Once the final piece is correctly positioned, fasten it together by sliding the M3 nuts into the slots and installing the M3x12 screws.
+Once all of the final piece is correctly positioned, fasten it together by sliding the M3 nuts into the slots and installing the M3x12 screws.
 Tighten the screws only until the joints are secure.

 When complete, your turret should look like the photos below.